Innovations in Aging

 - Payscale, 2022

-The Master of Science in Innovations in Aging program was developed to serve the growing aging adult population in Arizona, nationally, and globally.
+The Master of Science in Innovations in Aging program was developed to serve Arizona's growing population of older adults nationally and globally.
 The program allows you to contribute to improving the lives of older adults and learn about the challenges and opportunities in developing a career in aging.

 The program's core courses prepare you to take a culturally competent, ethical, humanistic, and interdisciplinary approach to address the unique needs of the aging population.
 Also included are classes focused on different aging perspectives with an understanding of bias, equity, innovations in aging, and research methods appropriate for researching aging.

-The Association of Gerontology in Higher Education (AGHE) Standards guides the curriculum.
-It provides you with the coursework and experience needed to apply for professional certification through the National Association of Professional Gerontologists (NAPG), pursue post-graduation career goals, and pursue doctoral education in aging sciences and related fields.
+The Association of Gerontology in Higher Education (AGHE) Standards guides the curriculum, ensuring that you acquire the coursework and experience necessary to apply for professional certification through the National Association of Professional Gerontologists (NAPG).
+This preparation also equips you to pursue your post-graduation career goals and even consider doctoral education in aging sciences and related fields.

 The MS in Innovations in Aging program requires 36 units and is designed to be completed in two years.
-Twelve of the units for the degree are supplied by the certificate courses, which means when you have completed the certificate, you are 1/3 of the way to completing the Master’s degree.
-Another twelve units include the four required courses, and the remaining twelve are chosen from a broad list of electives aligned with your interprofessional interests.
+Twelve of the units for the degree are supplied by the certificate courses, which means when you have completed the certificate, you are 1/3 of the way to achieving the Master's degree.
+Another twelve credits include four required courses and twelve credits chosen from a broad list of electives aligned with your interprofessional interests.
+Since certificate courses are stackable with the Master of Science program, you can earn both a Graduate Certificate and a Master's Degree.
+There is also a stackable option with the Aging Law and Policy Graduate Certificate whereby you can earn a Graduate Certificate and Master's degree in Innovations in Aging and a Graduate Certificate in Aging Law and Policy with the same number of credits as a Master's Degree.

-The MS program is also affiliated with the Arizona Center on Aging, which works to improve the quality of life for older adults through comprehensive programs in research, education and training, clinical care, and community engagement.
+The MS program is a standalone entity and part of a larger mission.
+It is affiliated with the Arizona Center on Aging, a hub that tirelessly works to improve the quality of life for older adults through comprehensive programs in research, education and training, clinical care, and community engagement.
+This affiliation ensures that you are part of a larger community and mission, making your educational journey more meaningful.

 Prospective students must have at least either a bachelor's degree (BS/BA) in any discipline or graduate status (e.g., PharmD students).